 Additionally, a POS system that supports integrations with additional dispensary technology can help build a more comprehensive customer experience with the inclusion of a loyalty rewards program.
 More on that in the next section…

 One of the best opportunities you have to ensure you’re dispensary is successful in creating and implementing a loyalty rewards program.
-Not only do these programs allow you to retain customers through a system of personalized rewards, but they also encourage desired purchasing behaviors while collecting crucial data points on consumers that make targeted marketing easier and more effective.
+Not only do these programs allow you to retain customers through a system of personalized rewards, but they also encourage desired purchasing behaviors while collecting crucial data points on your customer base that make targeted marketing easier and more effective.

 Design a loyalty program that fits best with your dispensary’s business model and brand identity.
 Then use it as the engine powering your marketing strategy.
 For example, you determine whether you want to implement a visit-based or a spend-based system.
 Either one is far better than none, but our experience shows us that spend-based systems are far more efficient, because this approach provides a more proportionate scale for rewarding the most loyal customers.